 One that will not sag; of any size wire you may wish; any size mesh you desire, to turn poultry or the largest animals.
 It's fast and efficient.
 So easy that any boy can work it.
 Weaves stays of any ordinary size wire, upon any size wires, smooth or barbed.
-Weaves more rods in a day and does it easier than any other machine made. rods of fence in 83⁄4 hours with this machine."
+Weaves more rods in a day and does it easier than any other machine made.
+James McMitchell, of Essex Postoffice, Ont., writes:-"I wove on rods of fence in 83⁄4 hours with this machine."

 Write for Catalogue "B." We will gladly mail it free of charge.
 Or better still, COME INTO THE OFFICE, where we have a section of fence upon which you may operate the machine yourself.
-THAT'S THE TEST.
+THAT'S or D. H. BOWER, Buchanan, Mich.